claus-codes/gen3/README.md

 ## TypeScript Examples

-Explore the following TypeScript examples to get a better understanding of how `Arvo` can be used:
+Explore the following TypeScript examples to get a better understanding of how `Cogni` can be used:

 - [Hello World!](examples/hello-world.ts)
 - [Inheritance](examples/inheritance.ts)